 Dil Se (Tamil title: Uyire) was the better one among Mani Ratnam’s unofficial ‘terrorism’ (or political) trilogy.
 The usual simplification of the sociopolitical backdrop wasn’t so bothersome in Dil Se.

-It’s a very good love story at heart with career-best performances from Shahrukh Khan and Manisha Koirala.
-As Amar, SRK gives a layered performance, transforming from a carefree youngster to a desperate adult.
+It’s a great love story at heart with career-best performances from Shahrukh Khan and Manisha Koirala.
+As Amar, Shah Rukh Khan gives a layered performance, transforming from a carefree youngster to a desperate adult.
 There’s a scene when Manisha tries to cry but her frozen emotional state doesn’t bring out the tears.
 Such endearing moments prove why she is one of the best actresses in Indian cinema.

 Visually, Dil Se is among Ratnam’s top three works.
 Santosh Sivan’s majestic portrayal of Ladakh will stay forever in our minds.

 5. Kannathil Muthamittal aka A Peck on the Cheek (2002)

 Amudha, on her 9th birthday, learns that she is adopted.
 Her biological mother, a Srilankan Tamil refugee, has gone back to her people in Sri Lanka.
 On Amudha’s insistence, the adopted parents make a trip into the escalating war zones of Sri Lanka.
 Unlike Mani Ratnam’s previous issue-based films, the central conflict of Amudha is intricately realized.
 Moreover, the humane perspective organically flows unlike the contrived nature of Bombay and Roja.

 There’s a strong emotional scene in the second half.
 Madhavan’s writer character recites a Tamil poem as he is dragged by the Tamil rebels to confirm his identity.
 One of the verses goes: